What impact can a mobile app have on your business?

 5 min

-But beyond this obvious fact, one question remains essential: what is the concrete impact of a mobile application on a business, whether it is a startup, an SME, or a large company?
+But beyond this obvious fact, one question remains essential: what is the concrete impact of a mobile app on a business, whether it's a startup, an SME, or a large company?

 This is what we will explore in detail in this article, analyzing the effects on visibility, customer relations, revenue, loyalty, and digital transformation.